 A home purchase is likely the biggest financial investment you will ever make.
-Given this fact, you’ll want to do some research into the Washington real estate market if you are planning to buy in 2020.
+Given this fact, you’ll want to do some research into the Washington real estate market if you are planning to buy in 2021.

-Washington Home Buying Trends for 2020
+Washington Home Buying Trends for 2021

 Historically low mortgage rates, rising home prices, and limited inventory.
-Those are the trends we’ve been watching over the last few months, and sharing here on our blog.
+Those are the trends we’ve been watching over the last few months and sharing here on our blog.

 Mortgage rates have been gradually and steadily decreasing in recent months.
 Home prices in Washington have continued to climb as well.
 In fact, Washington State’s housing market is considered very hot right now, with huge demand and limited inventory driving prices north.
-There’s still a shortage of homes for sale, relative to the demand from buyers.
+There’s still a shortage of homes for sale relative to the demand from buyers.

-These are the most important trends that will affect Washington State home buyers in 2020 — and possibly beyond.
+These are the most important trends that will affect Washington State home buyers in 2021 — and possibly beyond.
 Here’s what you should know about them.

-Mortgage Rates Hit a Three-Year Low in February 2020
+Mortgage Rates Hit a Three-Year Low in February 2021

 Home buyers in Washington who are “on the fence” about making a purchase might want to consider doing it sooner rather than later.
 If house values continue to increase, buyers who delay their purchases would encounter higher housing costs down the road.
-And considergng how low rates are tight now, homebuyers can take advantage of more affordable mortgages.
+And considering how low rates are tight now, homebuyers can take advantage of more affordable mortgages.

 Home Buyer Demand Remains Strong in Washington

-You might expect demand among home buyers in Washington to ease up a bit, in response to rising prices.
+You might expect demand among home buyers in Washington to ease up a bit in response to rising prices.
 But that’s not happening.
-Demand continues to remain high in real estate markets across the country, and in Washington State specifically.
+Demand continues to remain high in real estate markets across the country and in Washington State specifically.

 In Washington State, home buyers are still very active within the real estate market.
 In fact, our state is home to one of the most historically competitive real estate markets in the country — Seattle.
 Even though Seattle has seen a relatively cool market over the past year, it has been a hot one over previous years, and things are expected to pick up the pace over the next year.
-According to Zillow, average home prices in Seattle are expected to increase 4.2% over the next year.
+According to Zillow, average home prices in Seattle are expected to increase 9% over the coming year.

 Inventory Still Tight, With Fewer Listings

-Tight inventory conditions persist in real estate markets across Washington, as we move further into 2020.
+Tight inventory conditions persist in real estate markets across Washington, as we move further into 2021.
 There are more buyers in the market than there are homes for sale.
 This leads to increased competition and multiple-offer scenarios.

 Based on these conditions, it’s no surprise that housing analysts and economists are predicting a continued rise in home prices across Washington State.
-Home buyers will want to prepare early, and be ready to move quickly when the right property comes alone.
+Homebuyers will want to prepare early and be ready to move quickly when the right property comes alone.